 The Malgana, Nhanda and Yingkarta people had no say in any of this or in any governance framework inflicted on them as the British Colony expanded west across the Nullarbor and east from Perth.
 Dampier didn’t stay, but he provided maps and data to enable future agents of the British Crown to locate and lay claim to Terra Australis in future.

-You can apply a real Wild De-colonial Boy approach to our history by revisiting what Cook taking possession and Phillip assuming sovereignty of NSW actually looks like when you slowly step through the chronology of it all.
+Whatever your preferred gender pronouns, you can apply a real Wild De-colonial Boy approach to our history by revisiting what Cook taking possession and Phillip assuming sovereignty of NSW actually looks like when you slowly step through the chronology of it all.
 Sure, another boatload of Frenchies could have ripped up Cook’s markers between 1770-1788 and claimed possession or the Dutch, Spanish or Portuguese.
 But they didn’t.
 We have to deal with the historical facts as they are.
 Sometimes that means disregarding over-contextualised excuses for past conduct.
 Sure, you can accept Cook and Phillip as creatures of their time and not lay a modern lens over things but this is not an argument about their intent, its about making good for the destruction wrought on a people by agents of the British Crown acting on instruction from their principal.
 At-least that’s what the various charters and decrees say.
 But let’s start the make-good with the founding document.

 What is the Constitution but a written legal agreement between a bunch of former colonies of Britain.
 Legal agreements get updated and amended as new facts come to light or times evolve and change, giving us a new slant on previously known facts or simply the courage to face the old facts head on without flinching: there was an invasion followed by theatres of war where physical possession and control of land changed hands.
 Guns, germs and steel.
-Europeans were partly able to expand to Parramatta and the fertile Cumberland Plain because smallpox decimated the Wallumedegal and Dharug Peoples who controlled those lands.
+The British were partly able to expand to Parramatta and the fertile Cumberland Plain because smallpox decimated the Wallumedegal/Wallumettagal and Darug Peoples who controlled those lands.
 Flying musket balls and fear of them did the rest.
 The Crown’s agents rewarded the victors (a troop Royal Marines) with the first land grants in 1792.
-The Fatal Shore take on this was Phillip wanted to keep men of good breeding in the colony when he alienated the first parcels of land that Cook originally claimed possession of 22 years prior.
+The Fatal Shore take on this was that Phillip wanted to keep men of good breeding in the colony when he alienated the first parcels of land that Cook originally claimed possession of 22 years prior.
 I’m figuring the Bicentennial plaque below goes with 1794 as being the date the grant was issued but I’m sticking with 1792 being the year it was surveyed.
 If an agent of the Crown is surveying land in 1792, they are evincing an intent to steal it.

 A retrospective tip for Arthur Phillip.
 Maybe don’t go naming land grants after the Roman God of War if you want the colony’s descendants to believe the rubbery ambiguity around peaceful dispossession.
-What also doesn’t help was this habit of the ‘soldier-settlers’ naming every second road in the Field of Mars after British European and colonial military victories.
+What also doesn’t help was this habit of the ‘soldier-settlers’ naming every second road in the Field of Mars after British-European and colonial military victories.

-• Waterloo Road (Belgium, 1815)
+- Waterloo Road (Belgium, 1815)

-• Talavera Road (Spain, 1809)
+- Talavera Road (Spain, 1809)

-• Balaclava Road (Crimea, 1854)
+- Balaclava Road (Crimea, 1854)

-• Vimiera Road (Portugal 1808)
+- Vimiera Road (Portugal 1808)

-• Culloden Road (Scotland 1746)
+- Culloden Road (Scotland 1746)

-• Khartoum Road (Sudan 1884)
+- Khartoum Road (Sudan 1884)

-• Crimea Road (Crimean War 1853-1846)
+- Crimea Road (Crimean War 1853-1846)

-• Abuklea (Sudan 1885)
+- Abuklea (Sudan 1885)

-• Corunna Road (Spain 1809)
+- Corunna Road (Spain 1809)

-• Sobraon Road (India 1846)
+- Sobraon Road (India 1846)

-• Agincourt Road (France, 1415)
+- Agincourt Road (France, 1415)

-• Herring Road (France 1429)
+- Herring Road (France 1429)

-• Busaco Road (Portugal 1810)
+- Busaco Road (Portugal 1810)

-• Albuera Road (Spain, 1811)
+- Albuera Road (Spain, 1811)

-• Fontenoy Road (Belgium, 1745 the Brits lost this one)
+- Fontenoy Road (Belgium, 1745 the Brits lost this one)

 For 235 years the majority of non-indigenous Australians have held to the orthodoxy of Britain’s assumed sovereignty in 1788 being a case of “and that’s that”.
 Like Cook, Phillip formed the view that if the natives couldn’t overpower the colony militarily then he could just assume sovereignty and deal in land as the powers granted by the Crown enabled him to do.